 7. Publication Charges

-Author whose work is accepted for publication is subjected to pay 5000,000 IDR (50 USD) per printed article.
+The article processing charge (APC) is 500,000 IDR (50 USD) per printed article.
 Color photo(s) page will be charged 50.000 IDR (5 USD) per printed page.
+The article processing charge is covered by Department of Biochemistry, Bogor Agricultural University.
+Authors do not have to pay APC.

 8. Author List